netboxlabs/netbox-branching/docs/configuration.md

 # Configuration Parameters

-## `max_active_branches`
+## `max_working_branches`

 Default: None

-The maximum number of _active_ branches that can exist simultaneously.
+The maximum number of operational branches that can exist simultaneously.
 This count excludes branches which have been merged or archived.

 ---